GpuZelenograd/GpuZelenograd.github.io/NVIDIA.md

 ### [<big><big>**Linux**</big></big>🐧4MB tar.xz, GTX645-780Ti](https://gpuzelenograd.github.io/releases/Linux_old_nvidia_artifacts-2022.12.tar.xz)

 <br>
 Old NVIDIA artifacts utility works with Fermi, Kepler and 750Ti GPUs.
-It can fix some artifacting GPUs by flashing VBIOS that disable malfunctioning GPU parts.
+It can fix some artifacting/Code 43 GPUs by flashing VBIOS that disable malfunctioning GPU parts.
 Fixed GPUs can be used in any computer.
 GTX Titan 6GB is also supported
 <br>
 <br>
 [Changelog and misc downloads](#changelog)